patrick-llgc/Learning-Deep-Learning/paper_notes/oft.md

 However the way of reprojection without depth estimation perhaps limited the performance of the model, which is significantly below that of [MLF](mlf.md) and [pseudo-lidar](pseudo_lidar.md).
 For simple depth estimation and 3D reasoning using 2bbox and CV, refer to [Deep3dBox](deep3dbox.md) and [MonoPSR](monopsr.md).

+The network does not require explicit info about intrinsics, but rather learns the constant mapping.
+That is why extensive augmentation was required to do this. --> why not injecting intrinsics implicitly?

 #### Key ideas
 - [CenterNet](centernet_ut.md)-like Detection pipeline.
 	- regress object center